DataPowered/DataPowered.io_site/site/content/post/2017-10-18-post-data-guidelines.md

 As I've said above, I'd be really interested in getting feedback on this, based on other people's experiences with messy data.
 You can let me know your thoughts in the comment section below, or [email](mailto:info@datapowered.io) me.

+> This content was first published on [The Data Team @ The Data Lab blog](https://thedatateam.silvrback.com/data-guidelines).